hoangdv05/EFKD/README.md

-# A Knowledge Distillation Approach for Diffusion-based Generative Skin Lesion Segmentation
+# EFKD: A Knowledge Distillation Approach for Diffusion-based Generative Skin Lesion Segmentation

 This repository provides the official and fully reproducible implementation of the paper: **A Knowledge Distillation Approach for Diffusion-based Generative Skin Lesion Segmentation**